 3) Answer the Telephone.
 Forward Calls.
 Take Messages.
 Make Appointments for Licensees on Transaction Commitments or Incoming Calls From Prospects.

-4) Arrange Loan Applications.
+4) Arrange documents for Loan Applications.

 5) Write Newsletters.